Israeli-Palestinian peace talks to resume after three years

 "Both leaders have demonstrated a willingness to make difficult decisions that have been instrumental in getting to this point.
 We are grateful for their leadership," Kerry said in a statement.

-Middle East analysts voiced skepticism that the talks might lead to a peace treaty to end the more than six-decade conflict that has defied two decades of U.S. efforts to broker a solution.
+Middle East analysts voiced scepticism that the talks might lead to a peace treaty to end the more than six-decade conflict that has defied two decades of U.S. efforts to broker a solution.

 Still, the resumption of negotiations is a rare moment of good news in the Middle East for the Obama administration, which has struggled to formulate a policy to try to end the civil war in Syria or to facilitate a democratic transition in Egypt.